 What Is IFPS?

 IFPS stands for Intensive Family Preservation Services.
-These services are designed to support families in crisis in which children are either at imminent risk of placement or have been placed outside their homes.
+These services are designed to support families in which children are either at imminent risk of placement or have been placed outside their homes.

-- The family is the focus of service.
+- The family is the best resource for the nurture, care, and well-being of children.

 IFPS Program Characteristics

-- Accessibility of staff 24 hours a day, 7 days a week
+- Staff available 24 hours a day, 7 days a week

-- Service delivery in the family’s home and community
+- Services delivered primarily in the family’s home